 Are You Protected?

-One of the most important things you can do to help protect against BEC/EAC gift card scams is to understand how prepared your organization is to combat them.
+One of the most important things you can do to help protect against BEC/EAC payroll diversion scams is to understand how prepared your organization is to combat them.
 Find out by taking our BEC/EAC readiness assessment here.